metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Installation.md

 	blockIpAddressesFor

-	The duration for which failed logins are countend per ip addess.
+	The duration for which failed login counters are summed per ip addess.
 Values like "3 minutes", "12 hours", "5 years" are allowed.
+	The actual duration of blocking will be up to 'counterDurationInSeconds' shorter.

 	The OWASP Guide suggests a duration of 15 minutes, but also suggests additional measures that are currenly not supported by this Bundle.